 WordPress is a dream tool for the client.
 Sure, big companies might prefer to have their sites built with custom code so they can charge more for website maintenance, but there are some obvious benefits to going with WordPress, particularly for smaller businesses with lower budgets.
 These include:

 - Cheaper & faster.
 WordPress comes with default features and settings that are essential to every website on the internet.
-These best practices maximise performance of every website from the very start.
-If you went with a custom-coded website then you’d have to pay plenty more to cover the time of setting up these core elements from scratch, let alone the next stages of development and design.
+These best practices maximise the performance of every website from the very start.
+If you went with a custom-coded website, then you’d have to pay plenty more to cover the time of setting up these core elements from scratch, let alone the next stages of development and design.

 - Easier for you to edit.
 There might be plenty of reasons why you’d want to edit your site in the future, and these might not be big enough for you to pay a web designer.
 The benefit of WordPress is that it’s so easy to use, meaning pretty much anyone can make changes to their site with little to no problem, as easy as updating your Facebook profile information.

-Basically, WordPress is like renting a market stall in a shopping centre.
+WordPress is like renting a market stall in a shopping centre.
 It allows you to have your own space branded to your liking, but you don’t have to worry as much about business rates and such.
 This gives you more time to focus on making your website everything it needs to be.

 2. I’m easy to deal with

 Like any freelancer, I try to make myself available for clients whenever they need me, which isn’t usually a service you’d get from an agency.
 I’m almost always available during evenings and weekends, so no matter when your question pops up, you can ask it and know you’ll get a response quickly.
 What’s more, I go out of my way to make every experience as personal as possible.
-One of the most useful tools for building someone a new website is to know what they need, and the only way to truly know this is to talk about it.
+One of the most useful tools for building someone a new website is to know what they need, and the only way to truly understand this is by talking about it.
 This might seem obvious, but I go further than just working to your brief.
 I find out what you need and then build your new website around everything we discuss.
 Similarly, this means I’m also always on hand to change anything or re-work your design briefs.
 For me, customer satisfaction is the main priority, so I go out of my way to ensure my clients are happy.

 3. I provide aftercare

 What counts as website aftercare?
 Are you expected to maintain everything on your site after I’ve built it?
 Of course not!
-Not only is website maintenance probably not your area of expertise, you’ve also got a business to run.
+Not only is website maintenance probably not your area of expertise, but you’ve also got a business to run.
 I make a point of offering website aftercare so you can feel safe knowing your website is still being handled by a professional.
 Website maintenance includes things like security and backups, meaning your website will always be protected against a range of common security concerns.
-This is particularly helpful if you’re dealing with customer data, in which case you can’t not leave your website with a professional.
+This is particularly helpful if you’re dealing with customer data, in which case you can’t leave your website with a professional.

-If you’re looking for a web designer, something you thought was going to be a challenge, hopefully this article has helped you streamline your ideas.
-What’s more, hopefully this article has made you realise that I’m the web designer you’ve been looking for!
-I’ll ensure that your project will be the very best it can be, and will get you the results you expect.
-I don’t think about each new project as another example of my work, I think about it as creating a stable and accessible platform from which your business can develop and grow.
-Above are just a few of the many reasons why I’d be the best web designer for your project, but if you still have any doubts then please take a look at some of my examples of previous projects.
-Alternatively, contact me with your requirements or questions and I’ll happily discuss it with you.
+If you’re looking for a web designer, something you thought was going to be a challenge, hopefully, this article has helped you streamline your ideas.
+What’s more, hopefully, this article has made you realise that I’m the web designer you’ve been looking for!
+I’ll ensure that your project will be the very best it can be and will get you the results you expect.
+I don’t think about each new project as another example of my work.
+I think about it as creating a stable and accessible platform from which your business can develop and grow.
+Above are just a few of the many reasons why I’d be the best web designer for your project, but if you still have any doubts, then please take a look at some of my examples of previous projects.
+Alternatively, contact me with your requirements or questions, and I’ll happily discuss it with you.